 It’s probably quite obvious that we have a fondness for the Fifes and Drums of Colonial Williamsburg, and why not?
 This fascinating music has become a historical fixture and the soundtrack of Williamsburg, Virginia.
 If you’re wondering how they came to be or how you can experience this music today, look no further!
 Today we’re sharing a little history and opportunity for those who enjoy this corps as much as we do…

 Here is a newspaper excerpt from Alexandria, Virginia, on June 12, 1775.
-In it, two men, Thomas Sterling and Thomas Hooker, offered their services as musical teachers for the war:
+In it, two men, Thomas Sterling and Thomas Hooker offered their services as music teachers for the war:

 “THE Subscribers would willingly learn any Number of Boys the MILITARY MUSICK of the FIFE and DRUM; and also supply any Persons with Musick for the said Instruments.
 Gentlemen desirous of having Pupils instructed may depend on the greatest Attention being paid to them.
 Our Terms are half a Guinea Entrance, and a Guinea per Month for each Instrument.”

 Since then, this music has been preserved as a historical tribute to the American Revolution and the role of Williamsburg in it.
 Whenever you visit the living museum that is Colonial Williamsburg, it’s the sound of the Fife and Drum that completes the experience.
 Now both boys and girls from ages 10-18 are able to be part of a centuries-old tradition.

 It’s so exciting to see these performers live, and here are your opportunities to do so:

 This music is an integral part of the live history that is preserved in Colonial Williamsburg, and we at the Fife and Drum Inn are proud to invoke the symbol as our namesake.
 Next time you’re in the Colonial area, give us a call and stay in the heart of town, surrounded by warmth, history, and, of course, music!